shinytinyninja/MackenzieBot/README.md

     - Houses majority of the code needed to run the Tkinter GUI

 ## InitialBookParse.py
     - Uses BeautifulSoup to parse an html file of saved bookmarks.
-I.E. a bulk download from Google chrome.
+    - I.E. a bulk download from Google chrome.
-    - This intial set-up, as we could not get python to directly communitcate with google chrome.
-As such, a small amount of human compulation is required.
+    - This intial set-up, as we could not directly communitcate with chrome.
+    - As such, a small amount of human compulation is required.

 ## DataParse
     - Stores a trimmed item name and full url in an easy to parse and read format.
 A csv